psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 " He waved, and called, but the hearing could not be, because of a big surge o' water that came tumbling down upon him.
 In the stroke of an oar he was swept close by the rocks where I was standing.
 In that flounderin', seethin' whirlpool I saw the white face of him for a moment, an' as he went out on the re-surge like a hauled net, I heard these words fallin' against my ears, —

 "*An eirig m'anama* ...
-In ransom for my soul ! '
+In ransom for my soul ! "

-"And with that I saw the double-spar turn over and slide down the back - sweep of a drowning big wave.
+"And with that I saw the double-spar turn over and slide down the back sweep of a drowning big wave.
 Ay, sure, it went out to the deep sea swift enough then.
 It was in the big eddy that rushes between Skerry-Mor and Skerry-Beag.
 I did not see it again — no, not for the quarter of an hour, I am thinking.
 Then I saw just the whirling top of it rising out of the flying yeast of a great, black-blustering wave, that was rushing northward before the current that is called the Black-Eddy.

 "With that you have the end of Neil Ross: ay, sure, him that was called the Sin-Eater.
 And that is a true thing ; and may God save us the sorrow of sorrows.

 "And that is all."

+## Fiona Macleod's Sin-Eater

+In reading Fiona Macleod's sroy of the sin-eater, we might wonder where she came by this story, or how she came across the tradition of the sin-ater?
+As a work of fiction, it presents a mystery surrounding an an evil act, and an act of vengeance gone wrong as the lead character adopts a sin-eater role and then finds themselves trapped and tormented by it.
+Is there any evidence of how Fiona Macleod came across the idea of a sin-eater, perhaps from the Scottish tradition?
+If we can find out when she first came across the idea, or when she started writing it, we might be able to identify whether she had picked up on the idea from publications that might have been in the public eye at the time.